tbuckley/evals-pwa/src/routes/documentation/+page.md

 }
 ```

 `tests` is an array of tests.
 A test is an object describing the test.
 Vars will be substituted into the prompt.
+If no tests are provided, a default test will be added to test the prompt + provider combinations.

 Supported assertion types: